Uber PDX Progress Report

 Momentum is Building

 In addition to hearing from many of you on Twitter and seeing your enthusiasm for Uber as part of a community Change.org petition, we’re incredibly grateful to have the support of the Technology Association of Oregon and Portland Business Alliance, which represent many small, medium, and large businesses spanning diverse sectors of the state and local economy.
-These groups, along with local entrepreneurs and startup executives, have penned letters in to Mayor Charlie Hales urging the city to allow Uber to serve customers in Portland.
+These groups, along with local entrepreneurs and startup executives, have penned letters in to Mayor Charlie Hales urging the city to allow Uber to connect driver partners and riders in Portland.

 - In the Technology Association of Oregon’s letter, President Skip Newberry noted that Portlanders and visitors alike have experienced Uber in other markets and are surprised when they arrive here and find their choices to be far more limited than they are elsewhere.
 The Silicon Forest “is not living up to its reputation as an innovator in both transportation and technology,” he wrote.